-The Council's Capital Investment Strategy is intended to direct the Council's Capital Programme and the allocation of resources for the five-year period 2022/23 to 2026/27.
+The Council's draft Capital Investment Strategy is intended to direct the Council's Capital Programme and the allocation of resources for the five-year period 2022/23 to 2026/27.
 The guidance in this strategy complements and supplements the Medium-Term Financial Plan.

-Following consideration by the Executive, final recommendations will be made to Council on 14 September 2021.
+Following consideration by the Executive, the Business and Transformation Scrutiny Panel will consider the draft on 26 August, with final recommendations to Council on 14 September 2021.